learn-co-curriculum/hs-intro-web-design-gimme-money/README.md

 Your code should then add or detract from the total, and use the `alert` function to display the new total to the user.

 You will need to use if-statements to control the flow of your program.
 Remember, you want different actions to take place if they're depositing or withdrawing money.

+Make sure you set up a default state if a user enters anything other than "deposit" or "withdraw".

+**BONUS:**

++ What happens if a user enters "DEPOSIT" or "wItHdRaW".
+Is there a way to normalize the data on the backend so that any capitalization variation will work?

++ What if a user wanted to make a deposit and then immediately a withdraw?
+Is there a way to keep the user in the loop until they say they're done with the ATM?